davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   prologue/epilogue.

-* For indirect calls to functions and computed goto, the linker generates stubs.
-Stubs are jump pads sometimes also called trampolines.
+* For indirect calls to functions and computed goto, the linker generates *stubs*.
+Stubs are jump pads sometimes also called *trampolines*.
 Thus, the indirect call/jump jumps to such a stub.
   The stub contains a direct jump to the desired address.

 * Linker relaxation must be turned on so that the linker generates